-A listserv, GLA-L is intended to provide an ongoing forum for members to share ideas, learn quickly of developments in the state, and keep up with association news and business.
+The GLA Member Listserv is intended to provide an ongoing forum for members to share ideas, learn quickly of developments in the state, and keep up with association news and business.
 GLA’s quarterly journal focuses on themes of importance to the membership.

 GLA annually presents the Hubbard and Beard scholarships to two outstanding graduate students in Library and Information Science who in turn agree to take professional positions in Georgia for at least one year after graduation.
 A number of former Hubbard and Beard recipients have remained beyond that time, a welcome addition to the ranks of Georgia librarians and GLA members.
 In 1997, an additional Centennial Scholarship was also awarded.

 GLA regularly honors notable achievers in Georgia librarianship through the Georgia Library Trustees’ Award, the McJenkin-Rheay Award, and the Nix-Jones Award.